 Are you considering some hardware upgrades for your computer?
-Or do you just simply want to know where does your PC stand in comparison to other computers?
+Or do you simply want to know where your PC stands compared to other computers?
 Benchmarking your computer can help you out.
-In computing, Benchmarking is a process of running a defined set of tests on a hardware and calculate its score based on the performance.
-In this post, we are going to talk about a service called UserBenchmark that lets you benchmark your computer and compare it online.
+In computing, Benchmarking is a process of running a defined set of tests on hardware and calculating its score based on the performance.
+In this post, we will talk about a service called UserBenchmark that lets you benchmark your computer and compare it online.

 Benchmark & test Hardware components of Windows PC

 UserBenchmark is a free service that lets you benchmark your Windows computer.
-It can test most of the hardware components including CPU, GPU, SSD, HDD, RAM and USB Devices.
-The tests are simple to run, and all the reports and details are displayed in the browser itself.
-It can also suggest you possible upgrades and let you build a PC.
+It can test most hardware components, including CPU, GPU, SSD, HDD, RAM, and USB Devices.
+The tests are simple to run, and all the reports and details are displayed in the browser.
+It can also suggest possible upgrades and let you build a PC.
 It will benchmark your PC & compare the results to other computers with the same components.
 It will then compare the strengths & weaknesses of each component in your PC to other components & systems in its class.

-To start the benchmarking process, all you need to do is download the benchmarking utility and execute it.
+To start the benchmarking process, you must download and execute the benchmarking utility.
 It will take a few minutes to complete the test.
 And you might see some graphics on your computer screen during the test.
-Once all the tests are completed, you will be redirected to UserBenchmark website for the report.
-Executing the tests is not difficult at all, it is easy and just takes a minute.
+Once all the tests are completed, you will be redirected to the UserBenchmark website for the report.
+Executing the tests is not difficult at all.
+It is easy and takes a minute.

-The best part about UserBenchmark is its report and the way your computer is compared to others.
-The report is very extensive and can provide you better insights.
-Based on the information, you can really decide both software and hardware upgrades for your computer.
+The best part about UserBenchmark is its report and how your computer is compared to others.
+The report is extensive and can provide you with better insights.
+Based on the information, you can decide on software and hardware upgrades for your computer.

-You will be flabbergasted to see a lot of percentages and percentiles.
-But this how UserBenchmark rates your computer in comparison to other computers.
-The first thing to notice is the score calculated in three different categories: Gaming, Desktop, and Workstation.
-This would give you an overall idea about the category to which your computer belongs to.
-Gaming score is based on GPU performance and hardware acceleration.
-The desktop score is calculated on the performance in day to day tasks.
+It would give you an overall idea about the category to which your computer belongs.
+The gaming score is based on GPU performance and hardware acceleration.
+The desktop score is calculated on the performance in day-to-day tasks.
 And Workstation score is based on the multi-core processing ability of the computer.

-Now if you scroll down a little, you can see an in-depth analysis of individual components.
+Now, if you scroll down a little, you can see an in-depth analysis of individual components.
 The tool compares your device with all the available devices and with devices with similar specifications.
-From this, you can get an idea of how is your device performing in the same segment of devices and how can you improve it.
+From this, you can get an idea of how your device performs in the same segment of devices and how you can improve it.

-For CPU, you can view most of the details like single core, quad core and multi-core performance.
+For CPU, you can view most details like single-core, quad-core, and multi-core performance.
 And you can also view the overall score and whether or not the hardware is performing as expected.
-For GPU, you can view the benchmark scores for DirectX 9, DirectX 10 and DirectX 11 3D graphics.
-I faced a small problem with GPU benchmarks; the tool was not able to detect the second GPU on my laptop.
-So, the results were generated based on the inbuilt Intel HD Graphics, and my GTX 1050 Ti was skipped which lowered the score considerably.
+You can view the benchmark scores for DirectX 9, DirectX 10, and DirectX 11 3D graphics for GPU.
+I faced a slight problem with GPU benchmarks; the tool could not detect the second GPU on my laptop.
+So, the results were generated based on the inbuilt Intel HD Graphics, and my GTX 1050 Ti was skipped, lowering the score considerably.

-Similarly, you can view various other benchmark scores for your Solid-State Drive, Hard Drive, and Memory.
-You can know the read/write and random speeds of all these devices.
-If you had any USB drives connected to your computer, the test results would also include the benchmark score for these devices.
+Similarly, you can view other benchmark scores for your Solid-State Drive, Hard Drive, and Memory.
+You can know all these devices’ read/write and random speeds.
+If you had any USB drives connected to your computer, the test results would include the benchmark score for these devices.